zvictor/ArgueJS/README.md

 that load with relative paths.
 When setting this value for the Karma server it will need to start with `/base`.
-We want the `baseUrl` for our tests to be the same folder as the base url we have in `src/main.js`, so relative requires in the source won’t need to change.
+We want the `baseUrl` for our tests to be the same folder as the base url we have in `src/main.js`, so that relative requires in the source won’t need to change.
 So, as we want our base url to be at `src/`, we need to write `/base/src`.

 ### Require Each Test File

-With Karma we don't need to list all test files as we can easily find them from the files specified in `test-main.js`: Karma includes all the files in `window.__karma__.files`, so by filtering this array we find all our test files.
+With Karma we don't need to list all test files ourselves as we can easily find them from the files specified in `test-main.js`: Karma includes all the files in `window.__karma__.files`, so by filtering this array we find all our test files.

-Now we can tell Require.js to load our tests, which must be done asynchronously so dependencies must be fetched before the tests are run.
+Now we can tell Require.js to load our tests, which must be done asynchronously as dependencies must be fetched before the tests are run.
 The `test/main-test.js` file ends up looking like this:

 ```javascript